Tsiri/RHEIA/docs/sphinx/tutorial.rst

 Tutorial
 ========

-In this tutorial, the deterministic optimization, robust optimization and uncertainty quantification procedure is applied on a photovoltaic-electrolyzer system.
+In this tutorial, the deterministic design optimization, robust design optimization and uncertainty quantification procedure is applied on a photovoltaic-electrolyzer system.
 The system model evaluates the levelized cost of hydrogen and hydrogen production of a photovoltaic array coupled to an electrolyzer stack.
 This coupling is realised through DC-DC converters.
 Additional details on the system operation are presented in :ref:`lab:pvelectrolyzermodel`.